 My travels to Istanbul left me with a long list of recipes I was excited to make at home.
 Sigara Börek was high up on the list.
 These scrumptious cheese filled phyllo rolls are perfect finger food - crispy, crunchy and packed-with-flavor.

-One of the best experiences of my Istanbul trip was lunch at the home of our friend’s Ihsan’s mother and sister.
+One of the best experiences of my Istanbul trip was lunch at the home of our friend's Ihsan's mother and sister.
 We were treated to a home-cooked traditional Turkish meal that began with a rooftop cocktail party.
 The passed appetizer was Sigara Börek.

 That's where I first fell in love with this dish.
 I've made it many times since I returned home, for my own parties.
 It's always a big crowd pleaser.

 There are many varieties of Turkish börek.
 One type that's extremely popular looks like a white lasagna or a noodle kugel with a flaky, buttery top.